pub struct Uart { /* private fields */ }Expand description

 sends the XOFF control character.

-If hardware flow control is enabled, send_stop
+If hardware flow control is enabled, send_stop sets RTS to its

 inactive state.